razor-x/gist-async/README.md

 but show them individually on your pages.
 The async loading prevents your page rendering from stalling.

-_Jekyll plugin included that modifies the gist markup added by its gist Liquid tag._

 **Demo on CodePen**:
 https://codepen.io/razorx/pen/mGKih